 While the vast majority of patients at my job are younger or middle-aged adults who do not have mental health conditions, I do treat children with severe upper extremity injuries and I have to relate to them.
 I also treat adults who have had prior head injuries and now an upper extremity injury and I have to be able to relate to them as well.
 I am glad I have the school background I do with both of those settings.

-When did you first realize that you made the right decision in pursuing occupational therapy?
+When did you first realize that you made the right decision?

 The children at the clinic really enjoyed coming there; it felt like play to them but they were developing the skills they needed to grow up successfully.
 It was a really fun environment that I could see myself fitting in easily when I finished OT school.